hivelab-github/config_io/README.md

 reason, the Config_io.h and Config_io.cpp programs are provided in the include and src folders, which can be used to read<br>
 and store related project parameters.<br>
 ## What it does
 　   Config_io provides configuration parameters, and the main program reads the parameter file by calling the Config_io
 built-in function.
 The parameter file is placed in the Config folder and is the relevant data of the lidar.
 By specifying
 the parameters of the lidar and inputing the parameters that need to be searched, the corresponding parameter <br>
 values can be obtained.<br>
 ## How does it work？You should really read it，it's important!
 1. The configured files are placed in the Config folder.
 The contents of the files are mainly the type and number of lidars<br>
 and the parameters of different lidars.<br>
 <br>
 2. Usage:<br>
 　   #include "config_io.h" <br>
 　   using hivelab_config_io::Config; <br>
 //Read the Config_ini file： <br>
 　   Config::SetConfigPath("mypath/config.ini"); <br>
 　　//Or : Config::UseDefaultPath("config.ini"); <br>
 //Read the parameters you need： <br>
 　   float var=Config::Get("FieldName","VarName"); <br>
 <br>
 3. Else:<br>
 　　* In SetConfigPath()，the symbol between the default parameter and the parameter value is “=”.
-When changing the symbol<br>
+When changing the<br>
-in the configuration file, you need to change the second parameter of SetConfig() to the corresponding symbol;<br>
+symbol in the configuration file, you need to change the second parameter of SetConfig() to the corresponding symbol;<br>
-　　* When using the Get() function, incorrect input will cause the compiler to prompt "Field name or variable name does<br>
+　　* When using the Get() function, incorrect input will cause the compiler to prompt "Field name or variable name<br>
-not exist!"<br>
+does not exist!"<br>
 　　* When using the GetVector() and GetVector2() functions，incorrect parameter name input causes the compiler to prompt<br>
 "Invalid data for vector type!"<br>
 　　* When there is the same parameter name under the same segment value node, the compiler will prompt "Duplicated names!<br>